 WOMEN EVENT & ACTIVITY LISTINGS

-Some of the listings are from 2016-17 so CHECK for the dates of these women's events carefully and contact the area to confirm the event and see if preregistration is required.
+The listings have been updated for 2018-19 but CHECK with the ski areas for details about these women's events carefully and see if preregistration is required.
 For info about gear, check Women's Nordic Ski Equipment.
 Check the Resort Features Page or the Hot Topics Page for other current upcoming activities.

 Ladies Night at Byrncliff Golf Resort & Banquets in Varysburg, NY offers half price on Thursdays for the trail pass for XC skiing or snowshoeing.

-Carter's XC in Bethel, ME has Women's Guided Ski Tours on Tuesdays non-vacation weeks.
+Carter's XC in Bethel, ME has Women's Guided Ski Tours on Tuesday nights 5:00 PM non-vacation weeks $10 for trail pass and a guide ($10 add’l for rentals).

 Rangeley Lakes Outdoor Center in ME has Ladies Day on Mondays with a half price trail pass and a FREE cup of soup.

-Women's Wonderful Weekend at White Grass in Canaan, West VA - Date TBA.
+Women's Clinic at White Grass in Canaan, West VA om January 26, 2019 10 AM - 12:30 lesson; Lunch and then 1:30 - 3:30 PM for a guided tour.
 Refresh or pick up some new ski techniques.
 Instruction available for all types of skiers and experience levels from track and skate techniques to downhill control and telemark turns.
 Lunch included.

 Lutsen Resort, MN on the north shore of Lake Superior in MN has its Girlfriend Getaway Package, which includes a bottle of champagne, massage or treatment, dinner, BF.